 - S Hooks to hang the dozen and one

-thingsyou may have ( clothes, towels, etc)
+thingsyou may have ( clothes, towels, speakers, backpack, waterborrlws etc)

 - DVD of Lord of the rings and the soundtrack to add to the mood of driving through ‘middle earth’ This one is awesome ( Some vehicles do not have DVD players, so you can perhaps prepare music in a thumbdrive/ USB!)

 - Selfie stick to take the most random of things from outside your vehicle window (but be careful of cars coming in the oppositie direction!)

 - CAMERA!!
-Stop, smell the lavenders and spam photos
+Stop, smell the lavenders and spam photos and jump shots

 5. Cooking Rules and Arrangements

-We mostly stayed in campervan parks and sites throughout the trip, and a lot of these places have cooking facilities, some of which even have huge facilities like a dining area to eat.
+We mostly stayed in campervan parks and sites throughout the New Zealand Campervan trip, and a lot of these places have cooking facilities, some of which even have huge facilities like a dining area to eat.
 Remember to delegate amongst you all who prepares what, what meals would you all like in advance so that you can do all the grocery shopping at 1 shot.
 Of coz, you do have a campervan so you can head out to grab some items anytime.
 The only issue is parking.

-6. Parking Rules for Campervan
+6. Parking Rules for Campervans in New Zealand

 This is one a tricky one that I would usually say..take calculated risks and don’t be a nuisance in public spaces.
 Campervans are huge and they usually take big spaces in parking lots.
 A campervan usually takes up 2 lots, and when we were in Queenstown city, we had some trouble finding parking at times.
 But all in all, I wouldn’t say we had an immense amount of trouble getting parking wherever we go around the South Island.